 Melanie has a beautiful, unique, prophetic and convicting voice — and it needs to be heard.
 It needs to be heard by people whom it will make uncomfortable, and it needs to be heard by people who have walked some of the same paths as her…especially the painful ones…so they can know they aren’t alone.–Erin Washington, MLS, Co-Founder, Embodied Labs

 A seasoned preacher and teacher, I am currently seeking a certificate for “Leading Contemplative Prayer Groups and Retreats” from the Shalem Institute.
-While I love speaking about poetry, I also lead on other topics, trusting that my call to poetry informs any retreat, contemplative prayer group, sermon, and/or presentation that I lead.
+While I love speaking about poetry, I also lead on other topics, trusting that poetry informs any of my retreats, contemplative prayer groups, sermons, and/or presentations.

 “I never use the same talk entirely again.
 Every audience is different, and I want to hear your goals for your group.
 And also, as a person who’s always in process, I’m not the same speaker (or woman) I was the last time I gave a talk…My heart’s just not in it the same way as when I pray for fresh inspiration.
 So you can always know your talk will be yours uniquely.”